davisonio/darkage/README.md

   Desert Stone Cobble: To add more uses to the Desert Stones.

-     I suppossed they are harder than regular Stones so it cracks at 50% and releases the Cobbles or just regular Desert Stones.
+     I supposed they are harder than regular Stones so it cracks at 50% and releases the Cobbles or just regular Desert Stones.
      From dig Desert Stone